Srđan Stanić (footballer, born 1989): International career

 Stanić was part of the Bosnia and Herzegovina U19 national team.
 On 16 December 2011, he made an appearance for the Bosnia and Herzegovina first team in a 1–0 friendly game loss against Poland.

 On 13 May 2014, Stanić was included in the Bosnia national team provisional 2014 FIFA World Cup squad by head coach Safet Sušić, but did not make the final team.

 Style of play

-Stanić is a long-time versatile player who can play anywhere in midfield, notably on the wings.
+Stanić is a long-time player who can play anywhere in midfield, notably on the wings.
 He has featured as a wing-back on several occasions.